Ernesto-Alves67/Ernesto-Alves67/README.md

 - 👋 Hi, I’m @Ernesto-Alves67
 - 👀 I’m interested in work if Python.
 Actually i'm studing it.
-Also doing Computer Science at Universida Federal de Catalão(UFCAT).
+Also doing Computer Science at Universidade Federal de Catalão(UFCAT).
-- 🌱 I’m currently learning Python and the frameworks related to data base analysis.
+- 🌱 I’m currently learning Python and data analysis.
 - 💞️ I’m looking to collaborate on a place tha i can apply everything that i'm learning.
 And a oportunite to show what i can do an if i can do.
 - 📫 How to reach me: ernestoalves467@gmail.com or linkedin.com/in/ernesto-a-5233b222b